DhruvPatel1409/DhruvPatel1409/README.md

 <h2 align="left">Summary</h2>

-<h4 align="left">👋 Hi, I'm Patel Dhruv Nishesh! <br> I am a dedicated and enthusiastic individual with a keen interest in Data Science, Data Analysis, and Machine Learning.
-My passion lies in uncovering insights from data, building predictive models, and leveraging machine learning to solve complex problems.</h4>
+<h4 align="left">👋 Hi, I'm Patel Dhruv Nishesh! <br> I am a dedicated and enthusiastic individual with a keen interest in Data Science, Data Analysis, Machine Learning, and Deep Learning.
+My passion lies in uncovering insights from data, building predictive models, and leveraging advanced machine learning techniques to solve complex problems.
+I thrive on the challenges that come with data-driven decision-making and am always eager to learn and apply new technologies in the ever-evolving field of data science.</h4>

 ###